 Structure and physical properties of the granite Virginia Black

 Virginia Black is a homogeneous granite with medium-sized grains.
-All in all, the colour of this granite appears dark grey with a tendency to black, but it has a soft shade that is interrupted and highlighted by light and white dots, as well as by millimeter-sized green-brown and opaque elements.
+All in all, the colour of this granite appears dark grey with a tendency to black, but it has a soft shade that is interrupted and highlighted by light and white dots, as well as millimetre-sized green-brown and opaque elements.

-The dotting appears bundled or cloudy, giving the Virginia Black slabs a certain atmosphere, like a starry sky on a moonless night.
+The dots appear bundled or cloudy, donning a certain atmosphere to the Virginia Black slabs, you may think of a starry sky on a moonless night.

 Differences between gabbro and granite

 From a petrographic perspective, Virginia Black is not a granite, but basically a gabbro like Nero Zimbabwe and Nero Africa.
-Gabbro has less silicon dioxide, that is between 45% und 52%, and is therefore ranked amongst the basic rocks.
-In contrast, the structure of granite contains at least 63% silicon dioxide and belongs consequently to acid rocks.
+Gabbro has less silicon dioxide, about 45 - 52%, and is therefore ranked amongst the basic rocks.
+In contrast, the structure of granite contains at least 63% of silicon dioxide and belongs accordingly to acid rocks.

-On the whole, this makes a gabbro like Virginia Black harder and more resilient.
+That’s why a gabbro like Virginia Black is a harder and more resilient material.

 Ground Zero Memorial: Virginia Black in architecture